 The Perfect Wedding Reception Format

-Having an unforgettable and dare I say perfect wedding reception is not as hard people think, but nothing will contribute to the success of your reception more than the proper wedding reception format.
-The venue is important, the menu is important, and the entertainment (the DJ/host) is important, but the reception format is the glue that binds the venue, menu and entertainment together, it keeps your guests engaged and entertained.
+Having an unforgettable and dare I say perfect wedding reception is not as hard as people think, nothing will contribute to the success of your reception more than the having the proper wedding reception format.
+The venue is important, the menu is important, and the entertainment (the DJ/host) is important.
+However, How your reception is structured (format) is the glue that binds the venue, menu and entertainment together, it keeps your guests engaged and entertained.
 With that said, below is my recommended wedding reception format.

-Open the dance floor (again): Now that dinner is complete and your guests have had a couple of cocktails, it's a good idea to re-open the dance floor again.
-This once again gets people up and engaged in the celebration.
-It doesn't hurt if the newly weds lead this dance set.
-This dance set should be at least an hour.
+Open the dance floor (again): Now that dinner is complete and your guests have had a couple more cocktails, it's a good idea to re-open the dance floor.
+This gets people up and re-engaged in the celebration.
+It doesn't hurt if the newly weds lead this dance set and it should last at least an hour.

 Cake cutting & desert: This is the perfect time for a built in break in the form of cutting the Wedding cake.
-This allows your guests a small break, it also resets the dance floor prior to the last dance set of the reception.
-This is where your DJ should do their best wedding mixing and pull out all the stops.
-This is a great time to have Hora Loca (Crazy Hour) to top off you wedding celebration and send you remaining guests home with a fond memory.
+This gives your guests a small break, allows older guests to leave, and resets the dance floor for the last dance set of the reception.
+Speaking of the last dance set, This is where your DJ should do their best wedding mixing and pull out all the stops.
+This is a great time to have Hora Loca (Crazy Hour) to top off you wedding celebration and send your remaining guests home with a fond memory.